 Interlibrary Loan is a service available to MSUM faculty, staff, graduate students, and undergraduate students that allows them to request books, articles, and media from libraries in Minnesota and beyond.

-In general, any item held by a library in the U.S. may be requested.
-However, some items may be more difficult to get ahold of than others and often take longer to arrive.
+In general, most any item held by a library in the U.S. may be requested.
+However, some items may be more difficult to obtain than others and may take longer to arrive.

 Please plan ahead if you need ILL materials.

-We will make every attempt to process your request within 48 hours.
+We will make every attempt to process your request within 24 hours.
+ILL Staff works Monday-Friday.
+Please allow time for processing when requesting materials on the weekends.

-Most loans take anywhere from 2-5 working days to arrive.
-However, items that are coming from outside of MN or ND, may take up to 10 days as they are shipped via US Mail.
+We request material from libraries within the Tri-State area first whenever possible.
+These local loan requests can take anywhere from 3-5 working days to arrive.
+However, items that are coming from outside of MN or ND, may take up to 14 days as they must be sent via US Mail.

 Please plan ahead when ordering books.